 Fireworks and bonfire displays

-Bonfire and firework displays/parties add pleasure and excitement to an occasion but misuse can cause annoyance and anxiety to neighbours and their pets.
+Bonfire and firework displays/parties make events exciting and memorable, but misuse can cause annoyance and anxiety to neighbours and their pets.
 You can still have a good time whilst not disturbing others by following a few simple rules:

 - Let fireworks off in an open area as far away from buildings as possible